Certifications of Interim Financial Reports

 Local educational agencies (LEAs) are required to file two reports during a fiscal year (interim reports) on the status of the LEA's financial health.
 The first interim report is due December 15 for the period ending October 31.
 The second interim report is due March 17 for the period ending January 31.
 County superintendents are to report to the Superintendent of Public Instruction and the State Controller the certification for all districts in their county within 75 days after the close of the reporting period.

 The interim reports must include a certification of whether or not the LEA is able to meet its financial obligations.
 The certifications are classified as positive, qualified, or negative.
 A positive certification is assigned when the district will meet its financial obligations for the current and two subsequent fiscal years.
 A qualified certification is assigned when the district may not meet its financial obligations for the current or two subsequent fiscal years.
 A negative certification is assigned when a district will be unable to meet its financial obligations for the remainder of the current year or for the subsequent fiscal year.
-In addition, the Superintendent of Public Instruction may reclassify any county office of education or appeal of a school district certification in accordance with the above standards.
+In addition, the Superintendent of Public Instruction may reclassify the certification of any county office of education or reclassify a certification based on an appeal of a school district in accordance with the above standards.

 Listings of the local educational agencies that received a Negative or Qualified Certification based on their submitted budget.
 Local educational agencies not listed received a positive certification.